IBM-Cloud/docs/local/index.md

 </dd>
 <dt>**Network**</dt>
 <dd>
 Recommended requirements include a customer accessible port group with seven customer network IP addresses that have outbound internet access in the same subnet.
-Two ports are used by the inception virtual server, three ports are virtual IP addresses used for the domains, and the final two are public IP addresses for the DataPowers.
+Two ports are used by the inception virtual machine, three ports are virtual IP addresses used for the domains, and the final two are public IP addresses for the DataPowers.
 Then, you define a second private VLAN between only the ESXis being used for {{site.data.keyword.Bluemix_notm}} Local.
 This VLAN is shown as a port group in VMware. {{site.data.keyword.Bluemix_notm}} Local uses it for the private subnet, which is more secure and can help avoid routing issues.<br />
 <p>The following ports are used:</p>
 <ul>
 <li>Port 443 for the Relay connection